Topics Map > Employee Handbook

 - The identification of epithets, graffiti, symbols, or other instances observed by employees and volunteers in spaces where Extension programming occurs.

 - Guidance and support for situations that may concern the Division of Extension’s compliance with University policy or our institutional obligations as mandated reporters.
-Depending on the circumstances, ART may determine that a referral or a consultation with a corresponding campus unit (e.g., UW-Madison’s Office of Compliance) is needed to appropriately address and respond to the situation.
+Depending on the circumstances, Administrative Response Team (ART) may determine that a referral or a consultation with a corresponding campus unit (e.g., UW-Madison’s Office of Compliance) is needed to appropriately address and respond to the situation.

 What employees and volunteers can expect from making a report: